-The Committee shall hold two in-person regular meetings annually at IEEE ICC and IEEE GLOBECOM, possibly with the availability of remote dial-in.]
+The Committee shall hold two in-person regular meetings annually at IEEE ICC and IEEE GLOBECOM (possibly with remote dial-in).
 Conference calls, discussions via email, and voting via email shall be conducted on an as needed basis.

 The procedure for calling regular or special meetings of the Committee shall be specified in the Bylaws.